Tutorial: Retrieval-Augmented Generation (RAG)¶

 dspy.inspect_history(n=1)

-[2024-11-10T12:39:19.458514] System message: Your input fields are: 1. `question` (str) Your output fields are: 1. `response` (str) All interactions will be structured in the following way, with the appropriate values filled in. [[ ## question ## ]] {question} [[ ## response ## ]] {response} [[ ## completed ## ]] In adhering to this structure, your objective is: Given the fields `question`, produce the fields `response`.
+[2024-11-23T23:16:35.966534] System message: Your input fields are: 1. `question` (str) Your output fields are: 1. `response` (str) All interactions will be structured in the following way, with the appropriate values filled in. [[ ## question ## ]] {question} [[ ## response ## ]] {response} [[ ## completed ## ]] In adhering to this structure, your objective is: Given the fields `question`, produce the fields `response`.
 User message: [[ ## question ## ]] what are high memory and low memory on linux?
 Respond with the corresponding output fields, starting with the field `[[ ## response ## ]]`, and then ending with the marker for `[[ ## completed ## ]]`.
-Response: [[ ## response ## ]] In Linux, "high memory" and "low memory" refer to different regions of the system's memory address space, particularly in the context of 32-bit architectures. - **Low Memory**: This typically refers to the first 896 MB of memory in a 32-bit system.
-The kernel can directly access this memory without any special handling.
-It is used for kernel data structures and for user processes.
-The low memory region is crucial for the kernel's operation, as it allows for efficient memory management and access. - **High Memory**: This refers to memory above the 896 MB threshold in a 32-bit system.
-The kernel cannot directly access this memory; instead, it must use special mechanisms to map it into the kernel's address space when needed.
-High memory is often used for user processes and can be allocated dynamically, but it requires additional overhead for the kernel to manage.
-In 64-bit systems, the distinction between high and low memory is less relevant, as the addressable memory space is significantly larger, and the kernel can access most of the memory directly. [[ ## completed ## ]]
+Response: [[ ## response ## ]] In Linux, "high memory" and "low memory" refer to different regions of the system's memory address space, particularly in the context of 32-bit architectures. - **Low Memory**: This typically refers to the memory that is directly accessible by the kernel.
+In a 32-bit system, this is usually the first 896 MB of RAM (from 0 to 896 MB).
+The kernel can directly map this memory, making it faster for the kernel to access and manage.
+Low memory is used for kernel data structures and for user processes that require direct access to memory. - **High Memory**: This refers to the memory above the low memory limit, which is not directly accessible by the kernel in a 32-bit system.
+This area is typically above 896 MB.
+The kernel cannot directly access this memory without using special mechanisms, such as mapping it into the kernel's address space when needed.
+High memory is used for user processes that require more memory than what is available in low memory.
+In summary, low memory is directly accessible by the kernel, while high memory requires additional steps for the kernel to access it, especially in 32-bit systems.
+In 64-bit systems, this distinction is less significant as the kernel can address a much larger memory space directly. [[ ## completed ## ]]

 DSPy has various built-in modules, e.g. dspy.ChainOfThought